 This EID mechanism defined by LEMON TWIST provides another protocol building block that can be used by any of the solution options as described in [IPNNI-2019-00075R00x].
-As is the case for the Delegated Certificates and Enterprise Certificate models, LEMON TWIST is based on the originating entity adding a SIP Identity header field to the outgoing SIP INVITE sent to the OSP.
-While not dependent upon being sent to the TSP, LEMON TWIST recommends that this SIP Identity header field be passed to the TSP, unless the OSP performs verification and is willing to provide full attestation in the SIP Identity header field that it adds.
-The motivation is that this adds more information as input to the analytics and provides additional information that can be used for traceback.
+As is the case for the Delegate Certificates and Enterprise Certificate models, LEMON TWIST is based on the originating entity adding a SIP Identity header field to the outgoing SIP INVITE sent to the OSP.
+LEMON TWIST recommends that this SIP Identity header field be passed to the TSP, unless the OSP performs verification and is willing to provide full attestation in the SIP Identity header field that it adds The key advantage of passing the SIP Identity header received for the originating entity is that it provides more information as input to the analytics and perhaps, more importantly, additional information that can be used for traceback.

-[Editor’s Note: likely should bring up this latter point somewhere in the body of the document, although it’s not core to LEMON TWIST].

-The proposal to expand the SPC namespace beyond OCN would require approval of the STI-GA and would require updates to the specifications of the STI-PA functionality.
+The proposal to expand the SPC namespace beyond OCN would require approval of the STI-GA (and perhaps broader industry support) and would require updates to the specifications of the STI-PA functionality and/or separate specification.